How to find stationary points on a curve

 Second Derivative Test: Once the stationary points are found using differentiation, the second derivative test can be used to determine whether these points correspond to a local maximum, local minimum, or a point of inflection.
 This involves taking the second derivative of the curve and evaluating it at the stationary points.
 If the second derivative is positive, the point is a local minimum.
 If the second derivative is negative, the point is a local maximum.
 If the second derivative is zero, the test is inconclusive.

-See also How to remove restriction on property
+See also How to cut gutters

 Numerical Methods: If the curve is too complex to solve analytically or if no analytical methods are available, numerical methods can be used.
 These involve approximating the curve using a series of calculations.
 Examples of numerical methods include the Newton-Raphson method, the secant method, and the bisection method.